tudelft3d/3DCityDB-Tools-for-QGIS/README.md

 # Requirements

 The plugin has been developed using [QGIS](https://www.qgis.org/nl/site/forusers/download.html) 3.22 LTR and works best with it.
-Our tests so far show that it works with any QGIS version >= 3.22, including the recently released version 3.28.
+Our tests so far show that it works with any QGIS version >= 3.22, including the recently released version 3.28 LTR.
 Please note that support and further development will focus only on LTR versions.

 The server-side part of the plugin requires PostgreSQL version >= 10.